 |Ad hoc||Vehicular/Flying/Tactical Ad-hoc Networks||Wireless Ad hoc / Sensor Networks|

-It should be noted that random access and synchronization are necessary for communications.
-In cellular protocols, there is a dedicated random access channel that allows new devices to join the network.
-In Wi-Fi and other random access networks, the receiver needs to synchronize itself to the transmitter in order to decode the data.
+It is important to note that both random access and synchronization are necessary for wireless communication.
+Cellular protocols, for example, have a dedicated random access channel for new devices to join the network.
+In Wi-Fi and other random access networks, the receiver needs to synchronize itself to the transmitter to decode the data.
 The degree of synchronization and random access required in a network depends on the specific application and the trade-offs between performance, resource efficiency, and flexibility.

 - [Chen 2021] X. Chen, D. W. K. Ng, W. Yu, E. G. Larsson, N. Al-Dhahir,and R. Schober, “Massive access for 5g and beyond,”IEEE Journal of Selected Areas in Communications, vol. 39, no. 3, pp. 615–637, 2021.